 Here the sampling population is specific to consumer group who aren't satisfied with E-commerce and traditional way of purchasing, the significant variables which has an impact on Consumer Engagement is selected.
-169 respondents belonging to the above categories were approached, who would be representative of the population.
+It is proposed to approach 169 respondents belonging to the above categories, which would be representative of the population.